myndatlas/myndatlas.github.io/_notes/Public/Welcome to the MyndAtlas Project.md

 At the moment, this is a collection of pages that were part of a work in progress that has been restarted more than once, without ever getting to a remotely cohesive point.

-Some of what's here is very specific to my use case, though it's also clear that there are a number of similarities with what I'm doing here to what others are doing with similar note-systems, second brains, zettelkastens, and even commonplace books.
-I don't try to be comprehensive, but I inevitably draw from number of related personal knowledge management (PKM) work/ideas and I'm standing on the shoulders of giants.
+Some of what's here is very specific to my use case, though it's also clear that there are a number of similarities with what I'm doing and what others are doing with similar note-systems, second brains, zettelkastens, and even commonplace books.
+I don't aim to be comprehensive, but I will inevitably draw from number of related personal knowledge management (PKM) work/ideas and I'm standing on the shoulders of giants, which I hope to make clear.

 These are old links and are navigated at your own risk, for now.
 I aim to update them soon: